Lots of people do brain exercises, often in the form of brain games.

 “Tomorrow I want to go to a movie called Memory Maverick.
 It’s about a guy who cannot forget.
 He’s hired by a group known only as ‘The Agency’ to infiltrate a competitor.
 But once the hero learns the secrets, he doesn’t want to hand them over.
 But since he can’t forget, The Agency starts making his life miserable.”

-All you would need to do to complete this brain exercise is repeat everything in your mind.
-You’ll automatically remember more by doing this.
+All you would need to do to complete this brain exercise is repeat everything the person is saying silently in your mind.
+You’ll automatically boost your cognitive function and remember more by doing this.

-For more brain exercises on remembering what people are saying, check out this interview with Jim Samuels on the Magnetic Memory Method Podcast.
-He has some great ideas and the benefits include:
+For more cogntive exercises on remembering what people are saying with visualization practice, check out this interview with Jim Samuels on the Magnetic Memory Method Podcast.
+He has some great ideas, and the benefits include: